Vanilla Cupcakes with a Strawberry Surprise (Grain, Dairy, Nut Free)

 Cocoa and honey is a great substitute for rich dark chocolate!!

-Here is a great site with recipes how to do that: http://livinghealthywithchocolate.com/desserts/how-to-make-84-dark-chocolate-from-scratch-using-honey-699/
+Here’s a recipe on how to do that:

 Hope that helps a little.
 Thanks for writing in!!